 - Being responsible

-Upon successful completion of the course you will receive a CITB certificate.
+Upon successful completion of the course delegates will receive a CITB certificate.

 All training is conducted at our John Ryder Training Centre in Chertsey.
-Center opening hours are 8am to 5.30pm, the course commences at 9am and finish at approx 5pm, unless otherwise stated in the joining instructions.
+Centre opening hours are 8am to 5.30pm, but this course commences at 9am and will finish at approx 5pm, unless otherwise stated in the joining instructions you receive.

 If you are travelling by road, Chertsey is served by both the M3 and M25.
-No parking is permitted on the grounds of the Centre, but there is sufficient parking in and around Chertsey, all within walking distance of the John Ryder Training Centre.
+No parking is permitted on the grounds of the Centre, but there is sufficient free parking in and around Chertsey, all within walking distance.

-For those that use public transport, Chertsey if served by a good service from Waterloo, changing at Staines, Weybridge or Virginia Water for the Chertsey line.
+For those using public transport, Chertsey is served by a good service from Waterloo, changing at Staines, Weybridge or Virginia Water for the Chertsey line.
 The station is approximately ten minutes walk from the Centre.